RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 # What's the advantage of doing it this way?

-We find that the workloads of most research groups is 'spiky'.
+We find that the workloads of most research groups are 'spiky'.
 That is, much of the time you might not need any compute at all but when you *do* need it, you need a **lot** -- a lot more than you can afford to actually buy!
 By pooling resources in this way, it's more likely that you'll have the resource you need when you need it.

 A similar model is in use at [The University of Manchester](http://ri.itservices.manchester.ac.uk/csf/) and has helped them build a system much bigger than the one at Sheffield.
 We believe that part of their success is due to the fact that academics and central IT are *co-investing* in a system rather than IT simply providing a service.